gianlucabertani/MAChineLearning/README.md

 // Create a perceptron with 3 input lines and 1 output neuron MLNeuralNetwork *net= [NeuralNetwork createNetworkWithLayerSizes:@[@3, @1]
                                               outputFunctionType:MLActivationFunctionTypeStep];

+[net randomizeWeights];
 ```

-This line creates a single layer [perceptron](https://en.wikipedia.org/wiki/Perceptron) with 3 inputs and 1 output, with step activation function.
+These lines create a single layer [perceptron](https://en.wikipedia.org/wiki/Perceptron) with 3 inputs and 1 output, with step activation function, and randomize its initial weights.
 See the following diagram:

 ![3-Input Perceptron](3-Input%20Perceptron.png)